Hi Everyone. Are you getting ready for a vacation? I thought you might like to read about the family trip that changed our lives.

 Adaptations and Accommodations

 Like the pioneers of old, and Tom’s family a generation earlier, at dawn our family set out from Cincinnati with Tommy’s version of a “Colorado or Bust” sign taped to the windshield, driving not oxen-pulling-a-Prairie-Schooner, but a brown-station-wagon-pulling-a-pop-up-camper.
-We were confident we could handle any of the challenges we knew would come.
+We were confident we could handle any challenges we knew would come.
 We would enjoy our family time and see the beauty of America.
-And fortunately, instead of mud and rock trails, we had interstate roads and could travel sixty MPH.
+Fortunately, instead of mud and rock trails we had interstate roads and could travel at sixty MPH.

 We Americans like to brag about being the melting pot and/or salad bowl of the world, a nation that values brotherhood and diversity.